AbsolutDev/infoPad/README.md

   <figcaption>Track of an album playing from local music</figcaption>
 </figure><br>

-Skipping to next/previous tracks can be done by dragging with the finger horizontally over the pop-up track information panel.<br><br>
+Skipping to next/previous tracks can also be done by dragging with the finger horizontally over the pop-up track information panel.<br><br>

 * ## Digital Picture Frame

 The app uses a default static image and can be further configured to use images from a local or remote repository.
 The files can be organized in folders by month and even days and will be displayed accordingly, for example on the 5th of November the app will look for photos in the ./11/05 folder.
-If no such folder exists, photos in folder ./11 will be used, and if there's still nothing then the photos in the root of the repository will be used.
+If there's no such content, it will look into ./11 folder, and if there's still nothing then the photos in the root of the repository will be used.
 If all these fail, the default image is used.<br><br>

 Each time the app is started and every time at midnight, the app loads each of the qualifying images and saves the screens in a local folder.
 This ensures the files are loaded faster during the day, having the same resolution as the screen and the edges cropped out to match the screen's aspect ratio.

 This process can be manually started from the Configuration menu (the REFRESH button), useful if there are changes in the repository.<br><br>

-Further background settings are available in the <b>Configuration</b> menu:
+Further settings are available in the <b>Configuration</b> menu:
 - change the slideshow timing
 - turn off the slideshow
 - change to next/previous image